Getting Started

 sim.compute(computeChi2=True, computeSimulatedData=True)

-let’s print the \(\chi^2_r\) from our data/model comparison:
+Print the reduced chi-square \(\chi^2_r\) from the data/model comparison:

 pprint("Chi2r = {}".format(sim.chi2r))